sandroalvoz/in-our-minds-godot/README.md

 ## Installation

-Currently, the project has a prototype version showing some of its main mechanics and handling.
+The project has a prototype version showing some of its main mechanics and handling.

 Go to the **Releases** section and download the latest version available.